jgcfyidev/jgcfyi/content/4-Time.md

 probably not the sweet spot for the coordination of resilient physical communities at this point in humanity\'s development.

-{{<image src="/media/image11.jpg" caption="A photo I took in one such valley-bound <a href='https://maps.app.goo.gl/wFDAX1ooHZhgDSBk6'>village</a> in Sichuan in 2013.
+{{<image src="/media/image11.jpg" caption="A photo I took in one such valley-bound <a href='https://maps.app.goo.gl/wFDAX1ooHZhgDSBk6' target='_blank' rel='noopener noreferrer'>village</a> in Sichuan in 2013.
 The camera shutter was giving me issues, rending half of the image illegible, an apt representation of this place.">}}

 Instead of having to choose between isolated local traditions or monolithic unilaterally coordinated institutions, we can employ